PCI Compliance And Email Security

 - Remind the sender not to forward credit card data via email and explain the dangers of using email to send credit card information.

 - Do not reply by including the original email as a reply.
-Never respond to your customers by adding their initial email (without deleting or masking their credit card number and deleting their CVC code) because by doing so, you can make the problem worse.
+Never respond to your customers by adding their initial email (without deleting or masking their credit card number and their CVC code), because doing so can make the problem worse.

 - Delete the email containing the credit card information from your inbox, sent folder, drafts folder, and any other folders you may have created.
 Once this is done, empty your email trash, empty your web browser’s cache (temporary browser files), and empty your computer’s recycle bin or trash.